mjbots/moteus/docs/reference.md

 `motor_position.output.reference_source` optionally configures a source that is used solely to disambiguate the output position at startup.
-It could be a low-rate I2C based sensor for instance.
+It could be a low-rate I2C based sensor for instance, or an index source configured from a homing switch.

 Finally, `motor_position.rotor_to_output_ratio` defines the number of turns of the output for one turn of the rotor.
 This is used to map